Cutlight/Cutlight-Tech-Tips/README.md

 > Niche Plugins

-https://www.one-tab.com/ - Saves & Converts tabs into list to save memory and your place so you can close your browser without worry.

-https://addons.mozilla.org/en-US/firefox/addon/facebook-container - Keeps Facebook cookies and other crap from tracking you (Firefox only).
+https://addons.mozilla.org/en-US/firefox/addon/facebook-container - Keeps Facebook cookies out (Firefox only).

 ## Now, tweaks and mods for Windows
 https://github.com/ChrisTitusTech/winutil - CTT's winutil is a MUST HAVE for Windows tweaks and isn't some bloatware like CCleaner, you use it and when you're done it's done easy as that.
 I recommend watching his video if you need a tutorial on what to enable specifically. https://www.youtube.com/watch?v=vXyMScSbhk4